Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Constructing larger finite quotients

-that commutes with the $G$-action.
-That action need not be faithful: if $A$ is finite the Frobenius automorpisms is of finite order, so the group $\Z$ acts via a proper quotient; similarly if the order of $\lambda$ is less than $E-1$ (this happens if $p$ divides $E-1$, even if $A$ is algebraically closed), the group $\Z/(E-1)\Z$ also acts via a proper quotient.
+From now on and in the rest of this paper, we choose $\zeta \in A$ to be a generator of the cyclic group of $(E-1)$-roots of unity.
+We do not require that the multiplicative order of $\zeta$ equal $E-1$.
+We obtain a $\Z/(E-1)\Z$-action by sending the generator $1$ on $m_\zeta$.
+Since $F\circ m_\zeta \circ F^{-1} = m_{F(\zeta)}$, we indeed obtain an action of the semi-direct product $\Gamma = \Z \ltimes \Z/(E-1)\Z$ that commutes with the $G$-action.
+That action need not be faithful: if $A$ is finite the Frobenius automorpisms is of finite order, so the group $\Z$ acts via a proper quotient; similarly if the order of $\zeta$ is less than $E-1$ (this happens if $p$ divides $E-1$, even if $A$ is algebraically closed), the group $\Z/(E-1)\Z$ also acts via a proper quotient.

 The orbit invariant $A_{\phi,0}$ is preserved by the $\Gamma$-action.
 However $A_{\phi,1}$ and $A_{\phi}$ are not in general.